LogoOsome

 To maintain compliance with local regulations, companies in Singapore need to meet annual filing requirements and deadlines.
 This includes submitting financial statements and annual returns to the Accounting and Corporate Regulatory Authority (ACRA).

 The deadline for filing the corporate income tax return is 30 November of the Year of Assessment.
 By staying informed about filing requirements and deadlines, foreign entrepreneurs can ensure their businesses remain compliant and avoid any penalties or legal issues.
-Exploring company incorporation services is a good starting point if you want to establish your company in Singapore.
+Exploring company incorporation services with the help of a registered filing agent is a good starting point if you want to establish your company in Singapore.

 Summary